v-dav/holbertonschool-low_level_programming/hello_world/README.md

-# C - Hello World: Learning Objectives
+# :mortar_board:C - Hello World: Learning Objectives

 At the end of this project, I am expected to be able to  explain to anyone,  **without the help of Google**: